grafana/grafana/docs/sources/enterprise/_index.md

 [White labeling]({{< relref "white-labeling.md" >}}) allows you to replace the Grafana brand and logo with your own corporate brand and logo.
 You can also change footer links to point to your custom resources.

-## Usage Insights
+## Usage insights

-[Usage Insights]({{< relref "usage-insights.md" >}}) allow you to understand how your Grafana instance is used.
+[Usage insights]({{< relref "usage-insights.md" >}}) allow you to understand how your Grafana instance is used.
 You can see who is looking at a dashboard, how often a dashboard is seen, and which dashboards are prone to errors.
 You'll also be able to discover what are the least and the most used dashboards.

 ## Enterprise plugins